 These documents can go all long way to proving your are an independent contractor, but they are not always appropriate.
 Freelance camera gigs, for instance, often do not work with contracts.
 Many small jobs like transfers or duplication do not typically use contracts.
 Nor do legal video depositions.
 But if you are producing business videos you should always use contract.
 See Contracts For Business Videos.
-Or if you are doing wedding videos you should use one of the wedding video contracts in Wedding Video Business For Profit.

 Work Someplace Outside of Your Client’s Office